scrivanolabs/scrivanolabs.github.io/beta_changelog.md

 # Version 0.16.3
 - FIX: grid snapping enabled when copying and pasting elements.
 - FIX: auto save on exit now works correctly.
+- FIX: bug that prevented clicking on zoom indicator when using laser tool.
 - Tweaking of press and hold for drawing lines algorithm.
 - Using press and hold twice now disables snapping to shapes.